 Landlords in Michigan may evict for the following reasons:

-- Nonpayment of rent – If a tenant does not pay rent on the due date, then the landlord may provide a written 7-Day Notice to Pay or Quit.
-If they do not pay after 7 days then the landlord may start eviction proceedings.
+- Nonpayment of Rent – If a tenant does not pay rent on the due date, then the landlord may provide a written 7-Day Notice to Quit.

-- Lease violation – If a lease violation occurs then the landlord may issue a 30-Day Notice to Cure or Quit.
-If the behavior is not remedied in the timeframe, then the landlord can file a Summons and Eviction complaint.
+- Lease Violation – If a lease violation occurs then the landlord may issue a 30-Day Notice to Quit.
+Landlords are not required to allow tenants to correct a lease violation.

 Security Deposits in Michigan